saylesss88/nix-book/src/flakes/specialisations_4.6.md

 **Tip**:

-- Each specialisation can have its own set of installed programs.
-Only those listed in the environment.systemPackages (or enabled via modules) inside the specialisation block will be available when you boot into that context.
+Each specialisation can have its own set of installed programs.
+Only those listed in the `environment.systemPackages` (or enabled via modules) inside the `specialisation` block will be available when you boot into that context.

-- You manage and update your specialisation just like your main NixOS system—no special commands or workflow are required beyond specifying the specialisation when rebuilding or switching.
+You manage and update your specialisation just like your main NixOS system no special commands or workflow are required beyond specifying the specialisation when rebuilding or switching.

 ## Use Cases for Specialisations